mzn-b/WebEngineering/README.md

 - Worst JS coding practices :cold_sweat:
 - No Build and Dependency Management at all :fire:

+# Base Coding Playgrounds

 ## K.O.
 Criteria
-* No JS Frameworks allowed to solve the playgrounds (e.g. Vue.js, Angular, React, Svelte,...) - don't panic we will come to them!
+* No JS Frameworks allowed to solve the base coding playgrounds (e.g. Vue.js, Angular, React, Svelte,...) - don't panic we will come to them!
 * No CSS Libraries allowed (e.g. Bootstrap, Material, Tailwind, ...)

 ## Submission